-4.2 A set of Organic Mixtures
+4.2 A set of organic mixtures

-Next, we study a set of 22 mixtures of methanol, ethanol, methyl acetate, and ethyl acetate prepared gravimetrically in varying relative concentrations ranging from 0.02 to 0.95 mol/mol for each component; as before, we measure their spectra with a high-field and a medium-field benchtop spectrometer (see Fig. 12).
+Next, we study a set of 22 mixtures of methanol, ethanol, methyl acetate, and ethyl acetate prepared gravimetrically in varying relative concentrations ranging from 0.02 to $0.95 \text{ mol mol}^{-1}$ for each component; as before, we measure their spectra with high-field and medium-field benchtop spectrometers (see Fig. 12).
 Using these datasets, we estimate the mole fractions of each chemical species in the mixtures and compare them with the gravimetric values.
-To define the models for all chemical species, we use their complete quantum mechanical formulations and find the corresponding chemical shifts and J-couplings using the high-field data (Matviychuk et al., 2019).
-We use these parameters to initialise corresponding models at the lower field strength of the benchtop instrument and then refine them by minimizing Eq.
-3.
+To define the models for all chemical species, we use their complete quantum mechanical formulations and find the corresponding chemical shifts and J couplings using the high-field data (Matviychuk et al., 2019).
+We use these parameters to initialize corresponding models at the lower field strength of the benchtop instrument and then refine them by minimizing Eq.
+(3).

-For comparison, we apply the qGSD algorithm to the high-field datasets: specifically, we include all non-overlapping peaks in our analysis and also peaks of proton in the acetate groups (see two overlapping peaks at 2.0 ppm in Fig. 12).
+For comparison, we apply the qGSD algorithm to the highfield datasets: specifically, we include all non-overlapping peaks in our analysis and also peaks of protons in the acetate groups (see the two overlapping peaks at 2.0 ppm in Fig. 12).
 Where possible, we also take into account the peaks of protons in the hydroxyl groups.
-On the other hand, severe peak overlap in the benchtop spectra precludes their accurate assignments and deconvolution, which makes this dataset extremely challenging to analyse with the traditional methods; therefore, methods based on fitting of quantum mechanical models are especially useful
+On the other hand, severe peak overlap in the benchtop spectra precludes their accurate assignment and deconvolution, which makes this dataset extremely challenging to analyse with the traditional methods; therefore, methods based on fitting of quantum mechanical models are especially useful in this example.
+The RMSE results of quantification of eight representative samples along with the average values across all 22 samples are shown in Fig. 13; detailed results of the complete analysis of this dataset can be found in the Supplement.
+With the high-field data, the least-squares model achieves an accuracy of quantification similar to or slightly better than the qGSD algorithm, and the proposed adjustment procedure reduces the average error in mole fractions by almost 50 %.